This Is What It's Like When Your Country Runs Out Of Water

 Masy said her community gets help from a couple of local and international NGOs that provide cash assistance programs, but nothing more.
 She raised her arm to shield her face from the harsh sun overhead, sparkly green nails glinting in the light.
 “The government doesn’t do anything for us,” she said.

 Madagascar is an outcast — geographically, linguistically, and politically, it stands apart in its corner of Africa.
 Even pneumonic plague’s spread to the capital last year was met with mild concern, because the chance of the viral disease jumping from the island to other countries was low.
-And apart from a coup in 2009 that left at least 100 people dead, Madagascar has managed to avoid the kind of civil unrest or terrorism that has stricken many other countries and grabbed the international community’s attention like Somalia, Nigeria, the Democratic Republic of Congo, South Sudan, and Libya.
+And apart from a coup in 2009 that left at least 100 people dead, Madagascar has managed to avoid the kind of civil unrest or terrorism that has stricken many other countries and grabbed the international community’s attention — like in Somalia, Nigeria, the Democratic Republic of Congo, South Sudan, and Libya.

 As a result, Malagasy people have largely been left to fend for themselves when disaster strikes, apart from the efforts of local and international NGOs based there.
-El Niño — the warming of the western Pacific Ocean that occurs every few years — often curbs the amount of rain African countries receive but its effects have begun to worsen in recent years.
+El Niño — the warming of the western Pacific Ocean that occurs every few years — often curbs the amount of rain African countries receive, but its effects have begun to worsen in recent years.

 “The rainy season in Amboasary Sud used to last between October and March, but in the past two years it has stalled until December and ended early in February,” Masy’s uncle, Vonjy Raij Jean Louis, told BuzzFeed News when we visited in November.